jradford5/GA_capstone_Airbnb_project/README.md

 ## Objectives

-1. To build a regression model that can predict the prices of Airbnb properties in London using listings data.
+##### Can we predict the prices of Airbnb properties in London using listings data?

-2. Identify the attributes that determine the prices of Airbnb properties.
+The goal of this project was to build a regression model that could predict the prices of Airbnb properties in London using the data available on the listings page of the Airbnb website.

-3. Perform high-level data analysis of Airbnb properties in London.
+If successful, it could be used to help new hosts in determining a suitable rental price for new properties.

-[needs an extra para either before or after the above points]
+As a by-product of this project, I was also hoping to analyse the attributes that determine the prices of Airbnb properties.

 ## Data Acquisition